-There is nothing worse than waking up and realizing it’s August and you didn’t do a lick of summer reading.
+There is nothing worse than walking into school and realizing that you did approximately zero reading for English class last night.
 The Great Gatsby languished unread on your bookshelf, you failed to crack open The Scarlet Letter even once, and you’re pretty sure Moby-Dick has a whale in it.

 Should you find yourself in this unenviable situation, rest assured there are ways to get yourself out of it.
 Our first suggestion is to read the sh#% out of our Blogging the Classics series, which offer hilarious/legit helpful summaries of pretty much every book you’ll ever be required to read.
 We’ve linked to each series right here in this very slideshow; just click through for brillz, easy-to-understand analysis on Hamlet, Lord of the Flies, To Kill a Mockingbird, Animal Farm, The Scarlet Letter, The Crucible, Catcher in the Rye, Moby-Dick, The Great Gatsby, 1984, The Odyssey, To Kill a Mockingbird, and Go Set a Watchman.

 Once you’ve given the above a go, feel free to try these:

 1. Just stare at the book.
 Hard.
 No, harder than that.
 You’re going to have to put some effort into this if you want to absorb the information without ever cracking open a novel.
 Come on, really squint.
 Do you even want this?

 2. Trick someone into writing all your essays for you, Tom Sawyer-style.